 - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 (referred to in this policy as the "2018 Childcare Disqualification Regulations") and Childcare Act 2006, which set out who is disqualified from working with children. - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage

 4. Definitions: Safeguarding and Child Protection

-Safeguarding as defined by The Children Act 1989, means
+Safeguarding as defined by Working Together to Safeguard Children (2023), means